 Imagine a color, any color.
 It could be bright and vibrant, or dark and dull.
 You’ve probably seen it somewhere, maybe in your favorite movie or on a cool poster hanging in your office.
 Combine enough colors and soon you’ve got a cool design.
 If you’ve ever wanted to put that design on something and sell it, you’ve probably done some tinkering in Photoshop.

-In this post, I’ll go in-depth about one of the trickier color-related topics– RGB vs. CMYK color modes.
+In this post, I’ll go in-depth about one of the trickier color-related topics–RGB vs. CMYK color spaces.
 I’ll break it down by answering some of the most important questions:

 - What are RGB and CMYK and when do we use them?

 - What is the difference between RGB and CMYK?

 - What is the most suitable color space for printing?

 Let’s start with some basic color facts.
 All the colors we can see with our eyes are part of the visible color spectrum.
 They’re represented in the circle below.

 Because of technological limitations, our computer screens and other similar devices can’t display every color that our eyes can see.
 Instead, display screens show colors in the RGB space.